NASA-SW-VnV/fret/FRET (Unofficial) Development Guide.md

 ### Adding the Button

-Again, the first thin to do was to add a button in the `DisplayRequirementDialog.js` file to open the new dialogue.
+Again, the first thing to do was to add a button in the `DisplayRequirementDialog.js` file to open the new dialogue.

 Inside the return of the `render()` method, I added the following to produce the button: